rachanahadke/Data_Analyst_Portfolio/AtliQ_Mart_Promotions_Analysis/README.md

 ### Tools and Technologies
 - Power BI for data visualization
-- Excel for calculations and data analysis
+- MySQL for ad hoc requests

 ## Analysis and Findings
 ### Insights